 Geography may also have something to do with it.
 I have come to realize, after running quite a bit while traveling, that the automatic wave is not the norm in other cities.
 I even started to think it was just a Texas thing, but remembered my childhood running in Rhode Island where everyone waved.
 Then again, everyone knew everyone else in my small town.
 Maybe it's a suburbia thing.
 In fact, while running in Chicago, people looked at me quite strange when I waved.
 No one actually returned my hello and I have to admit I was not feeling very welcome by the time I finished.
 My experience was similar in Pittsburgh.
 Not a lot of waving going on.
 I expected the same in New York, but was surprised when I received quite a few waves and even a passing grunt while running.
 Who knew New York runners may be friendlier than Chicago and Pittsburgh?

-5. Non-wavers are often wearing an IPod and never even realize they are possibly considered rude and unfriendly.
+- Non-wavers are often listening to music and never even realize they are possibly considered rude and unfriendly.

 So, I guess there is no universal rule about waving, but I am going to continue to wave to every and all runners to try to foster a community feeling while I run, but as for cycling; I think I will stick to the nod.